Now or Never (Tank album): Background

 The album was originally to be released in Fall 2009, but wasn't due to Tank leaving Blackground Records in September 2009.
 Since late 2008, many songs have leaked that many believed were to be on the new album, but most, if not all, of the songs are unlikely to make the final track list.
 In June 2010, Tank signed a new deal with Atlantic Records and aggressively began to work on the album.
 June 29, 2010 saw the release of the album's first single, Sex Music.
 The original title for the album was Sex Love & Pain II: The All Night Experience (which would be released six years later), then was changed to simply All Night before finally settling on Now or Never The original release date of the album was to be September 21, 2010, then was pushed to November 2, 2010 and now the final release date is December 14, 2010.
 The album is set to feature guest artists such as Drake & Chris Brown.
 Production is to come from the likes of Jim Jonsin, The Stereotypes, Brandon Alexander, Rico Love, Harvey Mason, Jr., plus Tank and his production team, Song Dynasty.
 "It's a happier album, I'm appreciating more, I'm celebrating more," he admits in an interview with TheBoomBox.com.
 "The sexual experiences on the album are deep but they're not dark.
 It's a great moment on the album where I think everyone can ride and have a smile on their face."

 Singles

 The album's first single, Sex Music, was released on June 8, 2010.
 It debuted at number 74 on Billboard's Hot R&B/Hip-Hop Songs chart.
 The video for "Sex Music" premiered on Vibe.com on August 5, 2010.
 The second single, "Emergency", was released on October 5, 2010.

 Critical reception

 Andy Kellman of AllMusic rated Now or Never two and a half out of five stars.
 He wrote that "for most of this disc's duration, Tank sticks to his solo-artist strength, providing a steady stream of low-key songs for the bedroom.
 Most of it simmers.
 The remainder boils.
 It’s not bound to make him much more popular, but those who dig beneath the surface of mainstream R&B will be rewarded."
+Jon Caramanica, writing for The New York Times, commented that Now or Never “continues his unlikely streak of beautiful, largely throwback-minded albums that have made him something of a cult favorite among the R&B cognoscenti.”